aleph2c/spaced/doc/how_it_works.rst

     :target: _static/quickstart_control_after_two_events.pdf
     :align: center

-The ``SpaceRepetitionControl`` class then finds the intersection between the reference plasticity curve and the observed plasticity curve providing a starting point to place a new reference plasticity curve and a new set of forgetting curves riding on its back.
+The :meth:`SpaceRepetitionController <repetition.SpaceRepetitionController>` class then finds the intersection between the reference plasticity curve and the observed plasticity curve providing a starting point to place a new reference plasticity curve and a new set of forgetting curves riding on its back.